TubbyCat/bash_aliases/README.md

-# bash_aliases
+# Bash Aliases
-Bash aliases collated and organized by category for  your convenience.
+A collection of collated as well as detached bash aliases.
+For use on your own system it may be best to modify the alias names to whatever you would find optimal.